-The BSI Tumour Immunology Group are excited to celebrate the relaunch of this Affinity Group with an inaugural high quality one-day meeting on the 19 March 2020 at Austin Court Birmingham.
+The BSI Tumour Immunology Group are excited to celebrate the relaunch of this Affinity Group with an inaugural high quality one-day meeting on Thursday 19 March 2020 at Austin Court Birmingham.

 In addition to providing a brief clinical perspective on current checkpoint blockade therapy, the range of speakers will explore the fundamental receptor-ligand systems involved in checkpoint blockade, key cellular subsets and regulatory axes, how the tumour and its microenvironment influence checkpoint blockade, followed by novel therapy developments in the checkpoint blockade area, including combination approaches and neoantigen reactive T cell therapy.
 The day will end with a networking session to bring together attendees from all stages of the therapeutic pathway, from basic scientists to translational clinicians and industry partners.

 First session – Molecular mechanisms of checkpoint blockade

 12:00 – 13:00 Lunch

 Second session – Tumour genetics and microenvironment influencing checkpoint blockade

 13:00–13:30 Ping-Chih Ho (University of Lausanne) - What intramural Tregs eat makes them strong but vulnerable

 14:00–14:30 David Withers (University of Birmingham) - Temporal in vivo labelling models to determine how immune cells change once within the tumour microenvironment

 15:00 – 15:30 Break